-DHT Holdings - Looking At The Numbers.
+DHT Holdings: Looking At The Numbers

 Conclusion

 Reading through the quarterly report did not bring to light any glaring concerns.
-True to form, management has tried to maintain a capital structure to benefit shareholders and has positioned the fleet through additional time charters with the long term outlook in mind.
+True to form, management has tried to maintain a capital structure to benefit shareholders and has positioned the fleet through additional time charters with the long-term outlook in mind.
 Finally, the board of directors has declared another generous dividend to further prove the company is looking out for the interest of shareholders.

-While there are some serious systemic risks to consider with the global economy, energy sector, and crude oil shipping segment, for the short term, DHT is well positioned.
+While there are some serious systemic risks to consider with the global economy, energy sector, and crude oil shipping segment, for the short term, DHT is well-positioned.
 Overall, my outlook is fundamentally bullish for the next quarter.
 However, time will tell if the market agrees or not.

 Disclosure: I am/we are long DHT.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.